-Editor's note: Since so many of our readers are also riding instructors or deal with the public, we thought this series from Michigan State University would be useful in helping you better communicate.
-We also will run their articles on kinesthetic and auditory learners.
+Editor’s note: Since so many of our readers are also riding instructors or deal with the public, we thought this article from Michigan State University would be useful in helping you better communicate.
+We also will run MSU’s articles on kinesthetic and auditory learners.

 We retain 10 percent of what we see, 30-40 percent of what we see and hear and 90 percent of what we see, hear and do.
 Adults and children all have a great capacity to learn new skills and enjoy learning in a variety of settings; however, we all have a preferred manner in which we are most comfortable learning.
 There are three primary styles of learning that I will highlight in this article series: auditory, visual and kinesthetic.

 If you are teaching a co-worker a new skill, your children at home, running a 4-H meeting, training fellow volunteers or teaching your neighbor to knit, it will benefit you to understand a little about each of these.
 Understanding the basics of these learning styles can help you personally and professionally.
 Think about how your children, spouse, co-workers and friends appear to learn and perceive information.
 When you share information, are you presenting it in a way that makes sense to them?

 Visual learners have a keen eye and are taking it all in.
 Observation and note taking are their strengths; however, those notes may be in pictures, diagrams or words, depending on their preferences.
 They may position themselves in the room so they can focus and avoid distractions.
 They benefit from visualization exercises, watching videos, written instructions, maps, diagrams, silent reading and flowcharts.
 Many enjoy reading and are able to process the words and recall what they have seen.

 Providing colored pencils, pens, highlighters, utilizing flashcards and pictures can bring lessons to life for individuals with this learning style.
 The great news is this can make learning fun and PowerPoints are easy to create with today’s vast array of online images.